What is framerate

 The higher frame rate a movie has the smoother objects move in the movie.

 Compare a movie with low framerate with a movie with higher framerate.
-The movie with high frame has more frames for the same length of film.
+The movie with high frame has more frames for the same number of seconds film.
 The movie with higher framerate will also be stored in a larger file.

 You measure frame rate in frames per seconds (fps).